-- Homeowner Rehabilitation Assistance (may include sewer connection);
+- Homeowner Rehabilitation Assistance

 - Homeownership Assistance;

 - Demolition & Clearance Assistance;

 - Public Services Program;

 - Public Facilities and Improvements Program;

 - Neighborhood Revitalization Program; and

-- Homeless Prevention and Services.
+- Homeless Prevention and Services

-Designed to set goals that address community needs, the City of Jonesboro 2020 Annual Action Plan is an addition to 2017 - 2021 (Five-Year) Consolidated Plan.
-This Action Plan is the fourth annual report with descriptions and action items for specific activities that meet the goals outlined in the original Consolidated Plan.
+Designed to set goals that address community needs, the City of Jonesboro 2021 Annual Action Plan is an addition to 2017 - 2021 (Five-Year) Consolidated Plan.
+This Action Plan is the fifth annual report with descriptions and action items for specific activities that meet the goals outlined in the original Consolidated Plan.